JuanGarcia0209/LAC/README.md

 Proyecto de aula destinado a un público general para la gestión y el almacenamiento de su asistencia, enfocado en la biblioteca de la Fundación Universitaria Colombo Internacional UNICOLOMBO.

+## Releases

+Now, you can see the items save in the DataBase(simulated with Array List).
+Like users, answers, etc.

+For entrer to this view, you need do this steps:

+* Step 1:  press the start button "Entrar".
+* Step 2: in the Login view, write and login with "1001" in the input or press the button "Ingresar a la DB".
+* Step 3: now, you're in the DB Panel!
+Here, you can see all that you want.

 <!-- TABLE OF CONTENTS -->
 ## Tabla de contenidos
   <ol>